 All non-profit groups wishing to use the Boone County Courthouse Plaza must submit a completed Boone County Courthouse Plaza Use Application to the Boone County Commission Office.
 Applications will be submitted to the County Commission for approval at the semiweekly Commission meetings.
 Applications may be submitted up to one year prior to the event, but no later than 45 days prior to the event.
 Applications will be processed in the order they are received.
 Larger or more complex events may require more time for processing and approval.
 In completing and submitting this form, applicants agree to abide by the Boone County Courthouse Plaza Policy as well as the Boone County Courthouse Plaza Rules and Regulations as set forth in this document.

 A refundable deposit will be required at the time of application in the form of a check.
 Applications submitted online will be held until the deposit check is received by the Boone County Commission Office.
+Checks may be made out to Boone County.
 The deposit may be withheld by Boone County to cover the costs of unnecessary cleanup should the area not be left in the condition in which it was found.
 The deposit may also be used for repairs of damage caused during the course of the event.
 The deposit amount is based upon the possible cleanup required post-event and is as follows:

 - Events not serving food or drink: $100